PeteHaitch/methtuple/README.md

 ### What does it do?

 `methtuple` allows the user to investigate the co-occurence of methylation marks at the level of individual DNA fragments.
 It does this by performing methylation calling at _m-tuples_ of methylation loci from high-throughput bisulfite sequencing data, such as _methylC-seq_.
-In short, `methtuple` extracts and tabulates the methylation states of all m-tuples from a `BAM` file (for a user-defined value of _m_).
+In short, `methtuple` extracts and tabulates the methylation states of all m-tuples from a SAM/BAM file (for a user-defined value of _m_).

 ### Why would I want to do that?